What is a 2 in 1 laptop?

 Always on the go – tablet first

-If you’re always on your smartphone, going from meeting to meeting or class to class, picking up emails and everything else in-between, the tablet design will be the best fit.
+If you’re busy, busy, busy, dashing from meeting to meeting or class to class, picking up emails and everything else in between, a detachable tablet design will be the best fit.

-The Microsoft Surface Pro is the original tablet that can replace your laptop.
-It’s a tablet with the specs of a powerful PC squeezed inside.
+The Microsoft Surface Pro is a tablet with the specs of a powerful PC squeezed inside.
+The Quad HD display makes every document, image and video pop off the screen.
 When you want to use it like a laptop, simply attach the magnetic keyboard (sold separately).

 How much power do you need?

-Do you plan on using your 2 in 1 for web browsing, social media and word processing?
+Do you plan on using your 2-in-1 for basic web browsing, social media and word processing?
 Or do you need enough oomph for demanding creative and business software?
 The most important things to consider are:

 - Processor: Basic users, digital-savvy multitaskers and serious creatives all require different levels of processing power.
-Intel Core i3, i5 or i7 – which is right for me?
+Intel Core i3, i5, i7 or i9 – what's the difference?

-Many premium 2 in 1s have Intel Core i5 processing and SSD storage.
-But don’t buy more laptop than you need – if you’re only a casual user, save money with the lower-powered Lenovo MIIX 310.
+Many premium 2-in-1s have Intel Core i5 processing and SSD storage.
+But don’t buy more laptop than you need – if you’re only a casual user, save money with the lower-powered Google Pixelbook 2 in 1 Chromebook.

 Will you be watching Netflix or delivering presentations?

-Watching movies and TV shows on your laptop is great – but clicking the mouse and using the keyboard is hardly relaxing.
+Settling back to watch a movie or your favourite TV show on your laptop is great, but you can’t truly relax when you’re clicking the mouse and tapping on the keyboard.
 Using your fingertips to slide through screens is much smoother.

 The same can be said for when you’re taking people through a PowerPoint presentation or your creative portfolio.
 Touchscreens make everything effortless.

-The HP Spectre X360 has a Full HD screen so Stranger Things or your sales figures will look pin-sharp.
+The latest HP Spectre x360 has a 4K Ultra HD screen so Stranger Things or your sales figures will look pin-sharp.

-Super powerful Intel Core i7 means Adobe design software will run smoothly.
-While Bang & Olufsen tuned speakers will help you get lost in Netflix.
+The 8th Gen Intel Core processor means Adobe design software will run smoothly, while rich audio courtesy of Bang & Olufsen tuned speakers will help you get lost in Netflix.